Additional Disability Compensation Payment for specific disabilities

-This page briefly explains the additional disability pension payable in respect of specific disabilities.
+This page briefly explains the additional Disability Compensation Payment payable in respect of specific disabilities.
 Section 27 of the Veterans’ Entitlements Act 1986 (VEA) provides amounts of compensation for veterans who have certain kinds of war-caused incapacity, generally amputations and/or blindness.

 On this page